How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The new chart or graph will be added to your Visualizer ‘Library’ …
+The new chart or graph will be added to the Visualizer ‘Library’ …

-Note that each element is given a unique ID displayed in a shortcode.
-As you will see shortly, this lets you easily embed graphs and charts into your content …
+Note that new elements are given a unique ID displayed in a shortcode.
+As you will see shortly, this lets you embed graphs and charts into your posts easily …

-After a new item has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …
+After adding an element to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …

-Once you’ve created a new graph or chart and added it to the Visualizer Library, adding it to a page or post is really very simple.
+Once you’ve created a new graph or chart and added it to Visualizer, it’s easy to insert it into your posts or pages.

 First, create a new post or page (or open an existing one) …